ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 what devices are discovered in the network, and to expose that information in a consistent way.

-Network inventory management is a fundamental functional block in the overall network management architecture.
-Network inventory management is a critical component of network management for ensuring that the network is well-planned (e.g., identify assets to upgrade or to decommission), remains healthy (e.g., auditing to identify faulty elements), and is maintained appropriately to meet the performance objectives.
+Network inventory management is a critical component for ensuring the infrastructure remains up-to-date (e.g., identifying assets that need to be upgraded or decommissioned), stays healthy (e.g., auditing to identify faulty elements), and is maintained to meet strict performance objectives.
 Also, network inventory management allows operators to keep track of which devices are deployed in their networks, including relevant embedded software and hardware versions.

-Exposing standard interfaces to retrieve network element components as maintained in an inventory are key enablers for many applications.
-For example, {{?I-D.ietf-teas-actn-poi-applicability}} identifies a gap about the lack of YANG data models that could be used at Abstraction and Control of TE Networks (ACTN) Multi-Domain Service Coordinator-Provisioning Network Controller Interface (MPI) level to report whole or partial network hardware inventory information available at domain controller level towards upper layer systems (e.g., Multi-Domain Service Coordinator (MDSC) or Operations Support Systems (OSS) layers).
+Exposing standard interfaces to retrieve information relating to network element components as maintained in an inventory provides key enablers for many applications.
+For example, {{?I-D.ietf-teas-actn-poi-applicability}} identifies a gap relating to the lack of YANG data models that could be used at Abstraction and Control of TE Networks (ACTN) Multi-Domain Service Coordinator-Provisioning Network Controller Interface (MPI) level to report whole or partial network hardware inventory information available at domain controller level towards upper layer systems (e.g., Multi-Domain Service Coordinator (MDSC) or Operations Support Systems (OSS) layers).

-It is key for operators to coordinate with the industry towards the use of a standard YANG data model for Network Inventory data instead of using vendors' proprietary APIs.

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the northbound interface of a network controller (e.g., toward an application or another hierarchical network controller).
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model presented in this document.

 Per the definition of {{?RFC8309}} and {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.

-As outlined in {{operational}}, the base network inventory model provides a read-only perspective of the actual inventory data that a network controller knows of what it is actually installed within the network.
-Therefore, other inventory data (e.g., spare or inactive assets, or planned assets) are outside the scope of this model.
+As outlined in {{operational}}, the base network inventory model provides a read-only perspective of the actual inventory data of which a network controller is aware covering the components that are actually installed and intended to be running within the network.
+Therefore, other inventory data (e.g., inactive assets or warehouse spares, or planned assets) are outside the scope of this model.

 The distinction between a temporarily unreachable network element and one that has been removed from the network is outside the scope of this document and depends on the discovery mechanism used by the controller.